chetansuthar734/langgraph_generative_ui/README.md

 how it works :
-[1].at backend when in invoke graph  ,for example  React agent tool call ,agent select tool calling based on user query then tool_node executing , tool node streaming ToolMessage with name of tool , (for streaming/partial response in ui ToolMessage(id=const) ), so when client receive ToolMessage based on tool name componet render and additional_kwargs data and content to fill ui component informations.
+[1].at backend when in invoke graph  ,for example  React agent tool call ,agent select tool calling based on user query then tool_node executing , tool node streaming AIMessage/ToolMessage with name of tool , (for streaming/partial response in ui AIMessage/ToolMessage(id=const) ), so when client receive Messages based on  messages.name componet render and additional_kwargs data and content to generate ui component informations.

-🔴alert: tool_call_id use for llm to recognize which tool_calls belong to ToolMessage, it necessary to provide make  ToolMessage(), (tool_calls contain tool_call_id it pass to ToolMessage(tool_call_id="provide_by_llm") otherwise llm wrong interprete which tool_calls belong to  ToolMessage answer.
+🔴alert: In ToolMessage tool_call_id use for llm to recognize which ToolMessage belong to AI tool_calls request , it necessary to provide make  ToolMessage(), (tool_calls contain tool_call_id it pass to ToolMessage(tool_call_id="provide_by_llm") otherwise llm wrong interprete which tool_calls belong to  ToolMessage answer.

 details explain  : how it work